 The Technology Product Center (TPC) offers various academic discounts on hardware and software.
 As an Apple Authorized Retailer, the TPC is able to offer student, faculty, and staff discounts on Apple Hardware ranging between $50 and $200.
 The TPC also offers faculty and staff Microsoft Office for $15 as well as education discounts on Dell and Microsoft products.

-Faculty, staff and student permit holders in their third trimester of pregnancy may elect to reserve an expectant mother space in their permitted lot.
+Faculty and staff permit holders in their third trimester of pregnancy (or high risk) may elect to reserve an expectant mother space in their permitted lot.

 The University of Central Florida recognizes the needs of new mothers by developing lactation privacy rooms on campus.
 These secure locations provide UCF mothers, whether students, staff or faculty, the ability to ease back into work or school without having to sacrifice the healthy practice of expressing their milk.